 Below you will find my personal rankings of, and thoughts regarding the 9 Naruto openings.
 You should note, though, that I rank the openings which were shown with the English dubbed episodes of the series, the ones that aired on Toonami in the United States between 2005 to 2009; I do not rank the Japanese versions of the openings, as I have never watched the English subbed episodes.
 (I know that, according to some fans, this constitutes a serious anime sin, but I was content with watching one or two new dubbed episode(s) every Saturday night, and saw no need to go through the trouble of finding the English subbed episodes online.)
 I take into consideration both the visuals and the sections of the songs that are used; note that these are not rankings of the entire songs by themselves.

-- Opening 6 (begins at the 5:32 mark of the video): This was my favorite opening when I first watched it back in January 2008, and it is still my favorite today.
+- Opening 6: This was my favorite opening when I first watched it back in January 2008, and it is still my favorite today.
 The last of the pre-filler episodes use this opening, which is quite the fitting way to accompany Naruto and Sasuke's climactic fight in the Final Valley, and to close the main storyline.
 It is the energetic rock song that I like best about it; I liked it immediately when I first heard it, and I still enjoy it today.
-Also, at the 6:41 mark you can first see Itachi, Kisame, and the rest of the Akatsuki, and then Orochimaru and Kabuto all looking like badasses.
+Also, at the 1:08 mark you can first see Itachi, Kisame, and the rest of the Akatsuki, and then Orochimaru and Kabuto all looking like badasses.
 (Also, why does Naruto leap from the mountain at the very end?)

 - Opening 4: In my opinion, the opening with the most iconic visuals, particularly the scrolling backgrounds and Itachi's sinister eyes slowly opening at the 0:27 mark; I also very much enjoy the lively rock music.
 It truly gets me excited to watch the episode.